aosabook/500lines/same-origin-policy/doc/chapter.md

 This is a very simple model of a server: it has a static mapping of paths to resources.
 In general, the mapping is dynamic, but that won't matter for our analysis.

 To map a URL to a server, we'll need to model DNS.
-So let's introduce a set `DNS` of domain name servers, each with a mapping from domains to servers:
+So let's introduce a set `Dns` of domain name servers, each with a mapping from domains to servers:

 ```
-one sig DNS {
+one sig Dns {
   map: Domain -> Server
 }
 ```

-The keyword `one` means that (for simplicity) we're going to restrict to exactly one domain name server, so that `DNS.map` will be the mapping used everywhere.
+The keyword `one` means that (for simplicity) we're going to restrict to exactly one domain name server, so that `Dns.map` will be the mapping used everywhere.
 Again, as with serving resources, this could be dynamic (and in fact there are known security attacks that rely on changing DNS bindings during an interaction) but we're simplifying.

 In order to model HTTP requests, we also need the concept of _cookies_, so let's declare them: